avineshpvs/avineshpvs.com/_posts/2016-01-16-comfort-zone-delhi-to-the-land-of-love-punjab.md

 author: Avinesh P.V.S
 image: /wp-content/biketrip/ludhiana/ludhiana-2.jpg
 classes: wide
+excerpt: "I guess for most of the solo travelers there comes a time when one feels drained and needs to
+          energize to continue the travel to Punjab.
+The same happened to me but too soon, I didn’t expect it at all."
 categories:
   - LoneRider
   - Travel
 ---
 ![image-center](/wp-content/biketrip/ludhiana/ludhiana-2.jpg){:.align-center height="250px" width="700px"}

-I guess for most of the solo travellers there comes a time when one feels drained and needs to energize to continue the travel to Punjab.
+I guess for most of the solo travelers there comes a time when one feels drained and needs to energize to continue the travel to Punjab.
 The same happened to me but too soon, I didn’t expect it at all.
 So it was time to move to a friend's place to refuel myself.
 I was riding from Rusirani village via Alwar to Delhi.